simplicitesoftware/docs/content/CTG_40_platform/CTG_30_usersrights/LSN_10_users/users.md

 ## Configuration objects linked to a User

 - [Dashboards](/lesson/docs/platform/userinterface/views/dashboard) : List of Dashboards created by the user
-- [Responsibilites](/lesson/docs/platform/usersrights/responsibilities) : List of a user's Responsiblities
+- [Responsibilities](/lesson/docs/platform/usersrights/responsibilities) : List of a user's Responsibilities

 ## Learn more